davidobrien1/project-iris-data/README.md

 ### Fisher's Iris Data Set Description

-Fisher's Iris Data set is a multivariate data set introduced by the British statistician Ronald Fisher [4](https://en.wikipedia.org/wiki/Iris_flower_data_set)
+Fisher's Iris Data set is a multivariate data set introduced by the British statistician Ronald Fisher [4](https://en.wikipedia.org/wiki/Iris_flower_data_set).
+The data set contains 150 samples of three different species of the Iris flower.
+These are Iris Setosa (50 no.), Iris Versicolor (50 no.) and Iris Virginica(50 no.).
+The data set includes the sepal length, sepal width, petal length, petal width and class of flower.

 ### Summary Statistics of the Data Set